EliotAndres/blog/content/post/faster-inference-tensorflow.md

 +++
 date = "2017-05-08T14:52:12+02:00"
 description = ""
-title = "Faster inference in Tensorflow using XLA." summary = "In this blog post, we'll investigate how to make Tensorflow faster with XLA" draft = false
+title = "Faster inference in TensorFlow using XLA." summary = "In this blog post, we'll investigate how to make TensorFlow faster with XLA" draft = false

 +++